Academy education project celebrates Black History Month

-A late addition to the England Under-17 squad, he made his debut prior to the World Cup finals in October 2017 and returned with a winner's medal, featuring reguarly as a steadying influence in midfield in the latter stages of games, including the final.
-The midfielder continued to feature predominantly for our youth team throughout 2017/18, contributing to another unprecedented trophy haul, including playing in every game as the FA Youth Cup was retained once again.
+A late addition to the England Under-17 squad, he made his debut prior to the U17 World Cup finals in October 2017 and returned with a winner's medal, featuring regularly as a steadying influence in midfield in the latter stages of games, including the final.

 After outings for England Under-19 and 20, he made his Under-21 debut in October 2019 against Solvenia and scored his first goal at that level two games later against Albania in the group stages of the qualifying rounds for the European Championship.

 In October 2018, Gallagher signed a new contract at the club that runs until the summer of 2021.
 After being handed the Academy Player of the Year award after the 2018/19 season, the midfielder joined Charlton Athletic on loan.

 In January 2020 he returned from struggling Charlton having missed just one Championship game and scored six goals from midfield.
 He switched loans to another Championship club, Swansea, who were challenging for the play-offs.
 There he linked up with fellow Chelsea Academy graduate Marc Guehi, who made the loan move to South Wales a week earlier, as well as Steve Cooper, the England Under-17 manager who had the pair in his team when the young Lions won the World Cup at that age group in 2017.